Studying in the UK including Northern Ireland

 UK tuition fees

-As an Irish Citizen within the Common Travel Area you will be treated in the same way as regards fees as UK students.
+As an Irish citizen within the Common Travel Area, you will have to pay fees in the same way as UK students.
 Tuition fees are not the only expense when studying in the UK you also need to consider accommodation and living costs.

 Undergraduate courses